Environment and Heritage

 Several species were identified as significant to the region, and the range of some priority species - such as the collared delma, the nangur skink and the pebblemound mouse - was found to be greater than previously thought.

 The assessment found that while 90 per cent of the 544 fauna species examined were found within at least one national park, fauna associated with dry forest types, Sydney blue gum wet forest and dry rainforest were poorly represented in the current reserve system.
-Surveys of the region's
+Surveys of the region's flora revealed that:

 - 33 species are endangered, 76 are vulnerable and 152 are rare;

 - several parts of the region are important for conservation due to their high diversity of floral species

 - 273 species are limited to the region, which holds 75 per cent of their range.